SECTION F. LEAVE POLICIES

 F.3.1 Annual Leave

-Full-time faculty members and administrative professionals on regular, multi-year research, or special twelve (12) month appointments earn annual leave at the rate of two (2) days per month.
+Full-time faculty members on twelve (12) month regular, special, or senior teaching appointments, and administrative professionals on regular or special twelve (12) month appointments earn annual leave at the rate of two (2) days per month.

-Ffaculty members and administrative professionals on regular, multi-year research, or special twelve (12) month appointments of less than full-time but at least half-time (0.5) earn annual leave prorated by the part time fraction of their appointment.
+Faculty members on twelve (12) month regular, special, or senior teaching appointments, and administrative professionals on regular or special twelve (12) month appointments of less than full-time but at least half-time (0.5) earn annual leave prorated by the part time fraction of their appointment.
 The accrual is rounded to the nearest 1/100 of an hour.

-Employees who begin work after the first of a month or who terminate before the end of a month earn annual leave on a prorated basis as described in the Personnel/Payroll Manual (Section 2).
+Employees who begin work after the first of a month or who terminate before the end of a month earn annual leave on a prorated basis as described in Section 2 or the Human Resources Manual.

 No annual leave is earned by employees working less than half-time (0.5), employed on an hourly basis, or on temporary appointments.
 Postdoctoral fellows and graduate assistants are considered temporary employees.